 If you are concentrating your public relations program in a small local area, you should be able to develop a media list by calling or visiting the websites of the newspapers, blogs, and television and radio stations in the community and inquiring about who covers the education "beat."
-If you are initiating a regional or national media campaign, you should consult a media directory, which can be found in ACTE's Legislative Action Center at http://capwiz.com/acte/ dbg/media/, or use the Internet to search for newspapers' websites.
+If you are initiating a regional or national media campaign, you should consult a media directory, which can be found on the ACTE Online's website.
+You can also search for newspapers' websites online.
 Libraries and local organizations, such as the chamber of commerce or the convention bureau, may have developed a media directory as well.
-Your local Intermediate School District (ISD)/ Regional Education Service Agency (RESA) often has a public relations office which may be willing to share media lists with you or even publish your information on your district's behalf.
+Your local Intermediate School District (ISD)/ Regional Education Service Agency (RESA) often has a public relations office which may be willing to share media lists with you or even forward the information on your district's behalf.
 Be sure to ask how reporters in that outlet would prefer to receive news.
 Would they like information emailed to them?
 Would they prefer you submit the information by a certain time of day or day of the week?

-Whether you use a national directory or a local one, you should check all contact names before sending information or making a call to pitch a story.
+Whether you use a national directory or a local one, you should check all contact names before sending information, making a call or sending a tweet to pitch a story.
 Editors and reporters change "beats" frequently, and a news release sent to the wrong reporter usually ends up in the trash.
 Simply call the media outlet and ask who is covering your issue area.
 Another option when calling is to describe your event and ask which person would be best to contact.
 For schools, the typical issue area is education, but your issue could apply to the metro or business sections.
 Remember that there are many more news outlets at your disposal than you might think.
 Do not overlook these important sources:

-Television stations have local news programs, editorial opinions and "talk back" opportunities, public affairs programs, one-on-one interview shows, and public affairs specials.

-- Community cable stations can offer local news programming, community access channels and public affairs programming. - Public television stations provide local news as well as a diverse mix of locally-produced public affairs programming. - Radio formats include all-news stations, radio talk shows, public affairs programming and editorial comment. - Larger newspapers have numerous "beat" reporters covering specialized issues for the main news section, editorial page editors, and staff working on op-ed opinion pieces, letters to the editor, the business section, consumer reporters and "style" sections offering "soft" news.
+- Television stations have local news programs, editorial opinions and "talk back" opportunities, public affairs programs, one-on-one interview shows, and public affairs specials. - Community cable stations can offer local news programming, community access channels and public affairs programming. - Public television stations provide local news as well as a diverse mix of locally-produced public affairs programming. - Radio formats include all-news stations, talk shows, public affairs programming and editorial comment. - Larger newspapers have numerous "beat" reporters covering specialized issues for the main news section, editorial page editors, and staff working on op-ed opinion pieces, letters to the editor, the business section, consumer reporters and "style" sections offering "soft" news. - Social media platforms offer news outlets as well as blogs and podcasts.